Georgia Tech vs. Duke NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Georgia Tech and its opponents have combined to put up more than 60.5 points in three of five games this season.
+- Georgia Tech and its opponents have gone over the current 61-point total in three of five games (60%) this season.

-- Saturday's total is 0.1 points higher than the combined 60.4 PPG average of the two teams.
+- Saturday's over/under is 0.6 points higher than the combined 60.4 PPG average of the two teams.

-- The 53.8 combined points per game that these two squads have allowed this season are 6.7 fewer than the 60.5 total in this contest.
+- This contest's over/under is 7.2 points greater than the 53.8 these two squads combine to allow per game this season.

-- The average total in Yellow Jackets games this season is 57.0, 3.5 points fewer than Saturday's total of 60.5 .
+- Yellow Jackets games have an average total of 57 points this season, four fewer than Saturday's over/under.

-- In 2021, games involving the Blue Devils have averaged a total of 59.3 points, 1.2 fewer than this game's set over/under.
+- The 59.3 PPG average total in Blue Devils games this season is 1.7 points fewer than this game's over/under.

 Georgia Tech Stats and Trends

-- Georgia Tech has hit the over in 60% of its opportunities this year (three times in five games with a set point total).
+- Georgia Tech's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).

-- When Georgia Tech picks up more than 427.0 yards, the team is 0-2 against the spread and 0-2 overall.
+- In games that Georgia Tech totals over 427 yards, the team is 0-2 against the spread and 0-2 overall.

 - The Yellow Jackets have four giveaways this season, while the Blue Devils have seven takeaways .